 Founded in 1926 under the auspices of The Lutheran Church-Missouri Synod, Concordia University Texas is a private institution of liberal arts and sciences that offers numerous undergraduate and graduate degrees for traditional and non-traditional students.

-Concordia University Texas provides students with a high-quality education so they are competent and knowledgeable in their chosen professions.
-Concordia University Texas students demonstrate a high level of proficiency in the workforce, which can be attributed to the revered faculty and their exposure to practical experience.
+The University provides students with a high-quality education so they are competent and knowledgeable in their chosen professions.
+Concordia University Texas students demonstrate a high level of proficiency in the workforce, which can be attributed to the revered faculty and their practical experience.